-Short-Term Residential Rentals Background
+Short-Term Residential Rentals Work Plan and Ordinance Development

 - May 1, 2018 Business Meeting Action Item 5: Adoption of a New Chapter to the Codified Ordinances of Loudoun County - Short-Term Residential Rental Registration Ordinance-Includes Text of Ordinance Opens a New Window.